caronc/pynzbget/README.md

 initially designed to work with NZBGet v13 but was made to be compatible with versions 12 and 11 as well.

-* It handles all of the exception handling
+* It contains a built in meta tag parser to extract content from NZB-Files.
+   _Note: This can only happen if lxml is installed on your system_
+* It can preform very basic obfuscation support on filenames that can not be interpreted.
+* It creates a common SQLite database (optionally) to additionally write content passed via the set() function.
+This allows another script to later call get() and retrieve the data set() by another.
 * It prepares logging right out of the box for you, there is no setup required
 * All return codes have been simplified to None/True/False (you can still use the old ones if you want)
-* Contains a built in meta tag parser to extract from NZB-Files (only if lxml is installed on your system)
-* It creates a common SQLite database (optionally) to additionally write content passed via the set() function.
-This allows another script to later call get() and retrieve the data set() by another.
+* It handles all of the exception handling.
+By this I mean, your code can throw an except and it's traceback will be captured gracefully to logging.
+Then the framework will look after returning a correct failure error code to NZBGet.
+* It provides some very useful functions that are always being re-written inside of every other NZBGet script such as file scanning.
+* It greatly simplifies the handling of environment variables and interaction to and from NZBGet

 The entire framework was based on the information found here:
 * NZBGet: http://nzbget.net